sagemath/sagewiki_to_gh-2022-10-10/days10.md

    * October 12: Groebner Bases (chair Ludovic Perret) Invited speakers:
        * Carlo Traverso: [:/CarloTraversoTalk: Groebner bases, lattices and cryptography]
-       * [http://www.csd.uwo.ca/~eschost/ Éric Schost]: Computing with triangular families of polynomials: an overview Contributing speakers:
+       * [http://www.csd.uwo.ca/~eschost/ Éric Schost]: [:/EricSchostTalk: Computing with triangular families of polynomials: an overview]
+     Contributing speakers:
-       * B.  Erocal : SCrypt: Using Symbolic Computation to Bridge the Gap Between Algebra and Cryptography
+       * B.  Erocal : [:/BurcinErocalTalk: SCrypt: Using Symbolic Computation to Bridge the Gap Between Algebra and Cryptography]
        * M. Brickenstein : Secrets of Singular and PolyBoRi This talk presents techniques for Gröbner bases calculations implemented in the computer algebra system Singular and the